Interview Valentin Groebner Inspection

-This interview was first published in the Cabinet magazine in 2006.
-However the interview and topic is still interesting.
+This interview was first published in Cabinet magazine in 2006.

 In his book, Who Are You?: Identification, Deception, and Surveillance in Early Modern Europe (Zone Books), Valentin Groebner, professor of history at the University of Lucerne, Switzerland, argues that the emergence of the passport and the creation of bureaus for tracking individuals is far older than most people, and most historians, have previously recognized.
 Indeed, Groebner demonstrates that the social and political significance of the passport can be traced back hundreds of years to the practice of amassing enormous amounts of data about individuals and building vast agencies to manage and protect them.
 In arguing for the medieval origins of networks of registration and surveillance, Groebner’s work challenges those who believe that the Kafkaesque tracking of individuals is something inaugurated by the modern era.

 David Serlin spoke to Groebner by phone in May 2006.
 Interview Valentin Groebner Inspection

 How did you become interested in the history of the passport, which is not an object that we usually associate with the Middle Ages?

 At some point, I realized I had no idea what the history of the passport was, and there were no histories on the subject that went back further than the nineteenth century.
 My starting point was wondering how, before the age of photography and modern techniques of bureaucratic registration, people described themselves and were described by others who had never seen them.
 Think of the familiar situation in which you are going to meet someone you don’t know in a crowded area, such as a bus station or an airport.
 Someone might describe the person’s hairstyle or clothing, while others use film actors as a point of comparison: “He looks a little bit like Woody Allen, only with a big beard.”